im-loki/Analog-Document-Search/README.md

 pylint <program_name>

 This command will print all the inconsistencies with the standard styleguide.
 Fix all the issues before committing the code.

+#For Android app and development

+Install openJDK or Oracle JDK.
+Default settings

+Install android sdk, install pixel 2 emulator or use just anyother android phone except galaxy s series on debug mode.

+To edit: Import the zip file.

+To commit: Commit a newly created zip file.

+#Firebase Configuration

+Use the google credential given on signal app.

+Do not change the database schemas or storage links without updating the same in the app.